Vk76/Green_Reality_GVI/README.md

 ## Analyzing the output and adding it to the Site
 ![](images/1112.JPG)

-# what to Fetch from GSV API?
+# What to Fetch from GSV API?
 * Accuracy in calculating the GVI is important aspect.
 * For each check point GVI is calculated ,but for each check point all its images of 360deg is taken and an image is divided into 6 parts of 60deg each.(fig)